-Whether you’re fixing, replacing or installing a brand new solar panel system on your home, it’s important to choose the right solar installation professionals to get the most out of your investment.
+Whether you’re fixing, replacing or installing a brand new solar panel system on your home, it’s important to choose the right solar installation company to get the most out of your investment.
 Look for the following in a company:

-Experience – Look at how many years the company has been in business, along with online reviews that support their work.
+Experience – Look at how many years the solar installation company has been in business, along with online reviews that support their work.
 Also take the time to look at their past installs – a company that has been successful will typically have testimonials and a list or gallery of solar projects they have under their belt.

 Commitment to Quality and Safety – This could include certifications and accreditations, including accredited by the North American Board of Certified Energy Practitioners (NABCEP) – right now there are only ten companies in the U.S. that have this!

-A great company will also service and maintain your solar panels, whether it installed your panels or a competitor did.
+A great solar installation company will also service and maintain your solar panels, whether it installed your panels or a competitor did.
 This may include helping with insurance claims, removing and replacing panels for a roof repair, complete general preventative maintenance, cleaning, repairing or installing critter guards.

 Project Level Support – It’s important right off the bat, to make sure the company has the infrastructure to support the project in the first place.
 A reputable company will have a process to follow and have an open line of communication with you.